 CLIMBS UP 1

 Career outcomes and attitudes are affected by having a workplace that is well-matched to one’s needs, skills, and values (i.e., fit).
-For individuals in academic STEM who are from underrepresented groups, fit requires an inclusive climate (i.e., an environment that values differences and makes all feel welcome), which is related to positive career outcomes.
+For individuals in academic STEM who are from historically underrepresented groups, fit requires a positive academic climate (i.e., an environment that values differences and makes all feel welcome), which is related to positive career outcomes.

 We want to understand how climate is related to career outcomes, and the mediating effects of demographics on those relationships.
 To do so, we use the Person-Environment Fit Theory to examine the effects of climate at the levels of the research group, department, and profession (field, discipline) on career outcomes (Figure 1).